We're RØDE Microphones. This Policy sets out how we handle personal information.

 We may also use or disclose your personal information for other purposes that are allowed or required by law.

-Sometimes, we collect information or stories from people about their experiences with our products so we can post them on our website.
+Sometimes, we collect information or stories from people about their experiences with our products so we can post them on our Websites.
 When we do this, we tell those people that the information they are submitting will become public information and that RØDE reserves the right to edit the information as required.

 The copyright of any words and/or images in a user testimonial will remain the property of the author.
-The users provide a general, irrevocable, worldwide licence granted by the user to RØDE to use the words and/or images for testimonials on our website and in other material at RØDE’s sole discretion.
+The users provide a general, irrevocable, worldwide licence granted by the user to RØDE to use the words and/or images for testimonials on our Websites and in other material at RØDE’s sole discretion.

 Where you’ve agreed to receive information about our products or services, we may use your personal information to send you marketing messages, including offers and promotions.
 This may include our contacting you in a variety of ways, including by phone, SMS, and email.